akuklev/akuklev/synthetic-types.md

 }
 ```

-Reducible constructors turn out to be a very useful extension.
-They allow to provide operations _bundled_ into declarative definitions, such as the logical operations `Not`, `And`, etc. in the example 2.
-(TODO: Определить bundled operations)

-There are two differences between operations bundled into the definition and the ones defined as external functions by performing exhaustive case analysis:
-* Bundled operations (the ones given in form of reducible constructors) are the ones the implementors are allowed to redefine when they provide custom implementations for declarative types;
+This example uses reducible constructors `Not(x)` and `And(x, y)` to define operations on the type `Bool` while defining the type itself.
+An operation on the type defined in the body of the type is called a _bundled_ operation.
+When a custom implementation for a type is provided, bundled operations can be provided efficient custom implementations too.

-* Bundled operations are available in compile-time context, this will be disussed at length in the section about generic functions.
+Bundled operations play an important role in context of generic programming, which will be discussed in section [TODO].

-Hardware-defined primitive data types such as `int32` and `float64` can be seen as finite variant types in disguise, because they can be modelled by finite sequences of bits:
+In the example above, bundled operations have already allowed us to declaratively define primitive data type `Bool` together with all hardware operations on it.
+Similarily we can define the type `Int8` of 8-bit integers:

 **Example 3**
 ```scala